SUSTAINABLE AND FAIR PRODUCTION: IS THAT POSSIBLE IN CHINA? READ IT YOURSELF...

 China is the country that suffers the most from the consequences of foreign mass production.
 The daily smog affects life in cities, so that measures have been taken by the state that we probably have to wait a long time in this country.

-For me personally, China is one of the most modern countries in the world.
-Also with regard to renewable energies.
+For me, China is one of the most modern countries in the world.
+Also with regard to energy-efficient production possibilities.

 Of course, I would be happy if know-how is created again in this country and infrastructures are established.
 But for that we need political support at different levels.